logo

 7. Try family ‘Spanish time’ once a week

-Everyone in the family can get in on the action by setting up a weekly time that the whole family practices Spanish together.
+Everyone in the family can get in on the action by setting up a weekly time when the whole family practices Spanish together.
 A good time might be once a week during dinner or a Spanish game night.
 Everyone tries to communicate as best they can for 10 minutes (or as long as they can manage) using only the Spanish they’ve learned!

 8. Collect new vocabulary words in a Libro de Palabras